The Role of the Ontario Judicial Council

 - two judges of the Ontario Court of Justice appointed by the Chief Justice of the Ontario Court of Justice

-- the Treasurer of The Law Society of Upper Canada or another bencher of the Law Society who is a lawyer, designated by the Treasurer
+- the Treasurer of Law Society of Ontario or another bencher of the Law Society who is a lawyer, designated by the Treasurer

-- a lawyer who is not a bencher of The Law Society of Upper Canada, appointed by the Law Society
+- a lawyer who is not a bencher of Law Society of Ontario, appointed by the Law Society

 - four persons, neither judges nor lawyers, who are appointed by the Lieutenant Governor in Council on the recommendation of the Attorney General